smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M01_get_started_with_red_hat_enterprise_linux/2_quiz_get_started_with_red_hat_enterprise_linux.md

-Here are some suggestions to improve the Markdown formatting and clarity of your quiz:

----

 # 🧠 Quiz: Get Started with Red Hat Enterprise Linux

 > Test your understanding of the Linux Essentials / Red Hat System Administration foundation module from Craw Cyber Security.